pycompression/xopen/README.rst

 v0.9.0
 ~~~~~~
-* When the file name extension of a file to be opened for reading is not
+* #80: When the file name extension of a file to be opened for reading is not
   available, the content is inspected (if possible) and used to determine
-  which compression format applies.
+  which compression format applies (contributed by @bvaisvil).
 * This release drops Python 2.7 and 3.4 support.
 Python 3.5 or later is
   now required.